Report: NFPA's "Large-Loss Fires in the United States" (PDF, 196 KB)

 Author: Stephen G. Badger

-Incident descriptions and summary statistics on fires causing $10 million or more in damage in 2012.
+Incident descriptions and summary statistics on fires causing $10 million or more in damage.